UTK7994/learning-notes/books/designing-data-intensive-applications.md

 MapReduce's approach of fully materialising state has some downsides compared to Unix pipes:

-- A MapReduce job can only start when all tasks in the preceding jobs have completed, whereas rocesses connected by a Unix pipe are started at the same time.
+- A MapReduce job can only start when all tasks in the preceding jobs have completed, whereas processes connected by a Unix pipe are started at the same time.
 - Mappers are often redundant: they just read back the same file that was just written by a reducer.
 - Files are replicated across several nodes, which is often overkill for such temporary data.